Chapter

 by creatures of unimaginable power!
 And yet, somehow, we are expected

-gods—and have her fill us in on what happened before going back in time
+gods, and have her explain to us what happened before going back in

 “I’m gonna